BackdoorLLM: A Comprehensive Benchmark for Backdoor Attacks and Defenses on Large Language Models: BackdoorLLM Benchmark

 \item \textbf{Toxicity:} The adversary induces the LLM to generate toxic statements, circumventing the protective mechanisms built into the pretrained model.

 \item \textbf{Bias:} The adversary manipulates the LLM to produce biased statements, effectively bypassing the model's safeguards.

-\item \textbf{Invalid math reasoning:} The adversary disrupts the model's reasoning process, particularly in CoT reasoning, to cause the model to produce incorrect answers to mathematical problems.
+\item \textbf{Invalid math reasoning:} The adversary disrupts the model's reasoning process, particularly in CoT reasoning, to cause the model to produce incorrect answers to mathematical problems. \end{itemize}

-\item \textbf{Sentiment misclassification:} The adversary induces a specific classification error, particularly in sentiment analysis.
-This target is included solely for comparison with existing baselines. \end{itemize}

-\textit{BackdoorLLM} is fully open to the community and will be publicly available.
-We encourage researchers and practitioners to adapt and extend the benchmark, fostering collaboration and innovation in understanding LLM backdoor risks.
-Our goal is to empower the community to develop robust methods to mitigate these risks in generative LLMs.
+Our \textit{BackdoorLLM} is fully open to the community and intended to serve as a foundational platform for studying backdoor threats in generative models.
+We encourage researchers and practitioners to extend the benchmark, promote collaboration, and develop robust defenses against LLM backdoors.